-The Criminal Justice Department offers courses leading to the Master of Science with a major in criminal justice and supporting courses for the Master of Arts with a major in liberal studies.
-The department also offers an area of concentration in criminal justice within the Master of Public Administration degree program.
+The Criminal Justice Department offers courses leading to the Master of Science (MS) with a major in criminal justice and supporting courses for the MA with a major in liberal studies.
+The department also offers an area of concentration in criminal justice within the MPA degree program (please refer to the Public Administration section of this Bulletin for application materials required, admission and program requirements).